-The Government introduced a new National Curriculum, which started in September 2014.
+The Government introduced an updated National Curriculum, which started in September 2014.
 Stoneraise School follows this to ensure that all our pupils have a broad and balanced curriculum.
 We have divided each topic into a four-year cycle to ensure that by the time a child leaves our school in Year 6, they will have covered all of the programmes of study.

 Sometimes a child may do a topic in Year 1/2, then repeat the topic in later years.
 This is not just a repeat of the topic, but a more in-depth study.
 This type of cyclical learning experience is vital to ensure children learn all of the objectives for each topic.